 If you are interested in Kenya and the geography of Africa our large laminated map of Africa might be just what you need.
 It is a large political map of Africa that also shows many of the continent's physical features in color or shaded relief.
 Major lakes, rivers,cities, roads, country boundaries, coastlines and surrounding islands are all shown on the map.

-Kenya Natural Hazards: The country of Kenya has natural hazards which include recurring droughts and flooding during rainy seasons.
+The country of Kenya has natural hazards which include recurring droughts, but there is also flooding during rainy seasons.

-Kenya Environmental Issues: Kenya's environmental issues which concern the land include deforestation, soil erosion and desertification.
+Kenya's environmental issues which concern the land include deforestation, soil erosion and desertification.
 The country has water pollution from urban and industrial wastes and there is an overall degradation of water quality from the increased use of pesticides and fertilizers.
 Lake Victoria is affected by the invasive and noxious water hyacinth.
-Kenya's environmental issues include poaching.
+Kenya's other environmental issues include poaching.

 Copyright information: The images on this page were composed by Angela King and Brad Cole and are copyright by Geology.com © 2008.
 These images are not available for use beyond our websites.
 If you would like to share them with others please link to this page.
 The satellite image was produced using Landsat data from NASA and the map was produced using data licensed from and copyright by Map Resources © 2008.